Discretionary Social Fund

 1) Daily Living Assistances

 This is for people who are in short-term severe financial crisis and require assistance to be able to meet basic essential needs, such as food, gas/electricity or clothing.

-Please note social fund does not cover for Lost Money, School Uniforms or for HMRC Tax Credits Renewal issues.
+Please note social fund does not cover for Rent and Mortgages, Lost Money or School Uniforms.

 How is it paid? – The Council will decide how much assistance to provide.
-Successful applicants will be given a pre-loaded All-Pay card which can be used in shops to purchase food/clothing or top-up gas/electricity pre-payment meters.
+Successful applicants will be given a payment card or voucher which can be used in shops to purchase food/clothing or top-up gas/electricity pre-payment meters.

-This is for vulnerable adults who require assistance to settle into the community or people who have been victim of a disaster, such as fire or major flood, and require assistance to purchase white goods (e.g. fridges and cookers) and/or furniture (e.g. beds and sofas).
+This is for vulnerable adults who require assistance to settle into the community or people who have been victim of a disaster, such as fire or major flood or domestic violence, and require assistance to purchase white goods (e.g. fridges and cookers) and/or furniture (e.g. beds and sofas).

 The eligibility for assistance will be on the merit of each application received.
 Redcar and Cleveland Borough Council will have sole discretion in deciding Social Fund awards.